LoginRadius/lr-cli/README.md

 # LoginRadius CLI

 `lr` is LoginRadius on the command line.
-You can perform basic actions of your [LoginRadius Dashboard](https://dashboard.loginradius.com/dashboard) through command line.
-The actions includes **login, register, logout, email configuration, domain whitelisting etc**.
+You can perform basic actions of your [LoginRadius Admin Console](https://adminconsole.loginradius.com/dashboard) through command line.
+The actions includes **login, logout, email configuration, domain whitelisting etc**.

 ![](./cli_home.png)